-Jamie Morrison – Chief Exec
+Jamie Morrison - CEO

 Rose Russell – Administrator

-Karen Bennett – Bookkeeper
+Karen Bennett – Finance Officer

-‘I like the fact that we are a small, close knit team and that I am able to have input into other aspects of the work, away from the spreadsheets.
-My job is meaningful because, although I spend a lot of time looking at figures I also get to hear what difference those amounts make to the communities we help.’
-Outside of work Karen is an accomplished seamstress and is happy to lend a hand with anything fabric related.'
+"I like the fact that we are a small, close knit team and that I am able to have input into other aspects of the work, away from the spreadsheets.
+My job is meaningful because, although I spend a lot of time looking at figures I also get to hear what difference those amounts make to the communities we help."
+Outside of work Karen is an accomplished seamstress and is happy to lend a hand with anything fabric related.

 ‘I first saw real poverty in Africa thirty years ago and the impact has stayed with me ever since.
 Signpost’s strong commitment to alleviating poverty at home and abroad made it easy to say yes when I was asked to be a Trustee’.
 David has lived and worked overseas for more than forty years as an academic, diplomat and businessman.'

 ‘I first met Signpost as its former building was in my parish.
-The church I serve in Dundee is in one of the poorest parts of the city and I love that Signpost takes poverty seriously, both at home and abroad’.
+The church I served in Dundee is in one of the poorest parts of the city and I love that Signpost takes poverty seriously, both at home and abroad’.
 Tony spent the first 20 years of his career as a navigator in the Royal Air Force flying Vulcans and Tornados.'

 ‘We were introduced to Signpost when two of our children spent time abroad with them.
 Becoming a Trustee and part of the Signpost Community was and is very precious.
 There has been and continues to be a healthy, constant challenge to change, grow and develop both personally and as a Charity’.
 Since the age of seven Nick wanted to be a professional double bass player, though life went a completely different way he still plays in two orchestras.